kangaskahn/showposts/README.md

 To-do:

-- Fix date and post date
+- Fix date and post date (does there need to be two?!)
-- Allow for the ability to add category ID's instead of *only* names
+- Ability to add category ID's instead of *only* names
 - Allow for the construction of more pylons